Bradfield/algos/trees/tree-traversals.md

 a tree to traverse, we will represent this book as a tree.
 The book is the root of the tree, and each chapter is a child of the root.
 Each section within a chapter is a child of the chapter, and each subsection is a child of its section, and so on.
-Figure 5 &lt;fig\_booktree&gt;
-shows a limited version of a book with only two chapters.
+Figure 5 shows a limited version of a book with only two chapters.
 Note that the traversal algorithm works for trees with any number of children, but we will stick with binary trees for now.